DmxLarchey/Kruskal-AlmostFull/README.md

 - and once under the choice `Base := Type` and it installs the `KruskalAfType` library.

-Then both `KruskalAfProp` and `KruskalAfType` can be imported from at the same time but there namespaces overlap and it is strongly advised not to load both.
+Then both `KruskalAfProp` and `KruskalAfType` can be imported from at the same time but there name spaces coincide and it is strongly advised not to load both.
 The intent is to write code that works with either choice.

 From the point of view of the _external interface_ of the library,